alex-math/alex-math/README.md

 <h1 align="center">Welcome to my Github</h1>

--👋 Hi, I’m @alex-math
+👋 Hi, I’m @alex-math\
--👀 I’m interested in applications design pattern, SOLID...
+👀 I’m interested in applications design pattern, SOLID...\
--🌱 I’m currently learning JavaEE and ReactJS
+🌱 I’m currently learning JavaEE and ReactJS\
--💞️ I’d love to collaborate on eco-responsible projects
+💞️ I’d love to collaborate on eco-responsible projects\

 Feel free to visit my public repositories.
 You can also visit the Github Pages of some of them :
 - <a href="https://alex-math.github.io/alex-math/" target="_blank">My showcase site</a>